looxis-renaud/remotecontrolled_electric_winch/README.md

 IO 14 (BUTTON_THREE ) // additional /optional Button for Relay and Servo Control.
 Click once to deactivate Relay (Fan and Warning light), Click again to turn on again.
 Long Click to trigger the Emergency Line Cutter (Servo).
 Doubleclick to move Servo to Neutral Position again.
 By default, the Servo is in neutral position, and Relay is off.
 Turning on the Remote will turn on the Relay automatically.

 ## Monitor with LilyGo T-Display

+UPDATE (July 25): I have lost in mid flight the monitor, and noticed that it just introduces additional tech to be taken care of.
+I may not rebuild a new one and may remove / comment out(ToDo) any code that connects the remote with the monitor

 https://www.lilygo.cc/products/t-display-s3
 - a monitor on your paraglider cockpit to have winch values in eyesight
 - a control unit for the emergency line cutter and fan / warning light